Naughtoncolin/Nanopore-Sequencing-Emulator/README.md

 # Nanopore-Sequencing-Emulator
-Models a strand of DNA passing through a biological nanopore.
+Models a strand of ssDNA passing through a biological nanopore.